dsdolzhenko/dolzhenko.me/src/blog/2024/06/gelato-in-amstelveen/index.md

 On the way there, my wife went to pick-up her glasses, while the rest of us got a little treat in [Patagonias](https://patagonias.nl/over-patagonias-ijssalon-amstelveen/#).
 It's small-business shop that offers delicious homemade gelato in many flavours.
 I can't recommend it enough, if you going to be anywhere around.

-{% render "picture", picture: picture, page: page %}
+{% picture "gelato.jpeg", "Two pairs of hands scooping gelato" %}